 This inscription was carved on a mountain-shaped stone, written in old Javanese letters and old Sundanese language.
 The year was 1455 Saka (1533 AD).
 It was a memorial for the late King.

 On June 22, 1527 Fatahillah changed the name of Sunda Kelapa to Jayakarta.
-Nowadays this date becomes the birthday of Jakarta that we celebrate annually.
+Nowadays this date becomes the birthday of Jakarta that is celebrated annually.

 In 1619 Dutch conquered Jayakarta.
 They changed the name to Batavia.
 Batavia was derived from Batavieren, the Dutch ancestors from Germany.

 The building of Museum Sejarah Jakarta was also built in this era.
-Thus, we will see many antique furnitures decorated this museum.
+Thus, you will see many antique furnitures decorated this museum.